Impress your friends and family with this delicious lemon ombre layer cake.

 Method

 - Spoon out one-third of the mixture into a tin.
 Colour the rest yellow and spoon out half of this mixture into another tin.
-Add more colouring to the mixture in the bowl and spoon into the third tin.
+Add more colouring to the remaining mixture then spoon into the final tin.
 Bake the cakes for 25-30 minutes, until they’ve risen and feel just firm to the touch.

 - Remove the cakes from the oven.
 Leave them to cool in the tins for 5 minutes, then transfer them to a wire rack to cool.

-- For the buttercream: Pour 100ml water into a pan and add 250g sugar and the salt.
+- To make the Italian meringue buttercream, pour 100ml water into a pan and add 250g sugar and salt.
 Place the pan on the hob and stir until the sugar dissolves.
-Bring the mixture to the boil.
+Bring the mixture to a boil.
 Use a damp pastry brush to wash down any sugar crystals on the sides of the pan.
-Boil the mixture rapidly, without stirring it until it reaches 121°C. When the syrup reaches over 100°C, start whisking the egg whites until stiff, using a tabletop mixer.
-Gradually whisk in the remaining sugar.
+Boil the mixture rapidly, without stirring it until it reaches 121C.
+When the syrup reaches over 100C, start whisking the egg whites in a stand mixer and whisk until stiff.
+Once the egg whites are stiff you can whisk in the remaining 50g sugar.

-- As soon as the syrup reaches 121°C, remove the pan from the heat.
-With the food mixer on full speed, gradually pour in the syrup in a thin stream, taking care that it doesn’t splatter out.
+- As soon as the syrup reaches 121C, remove the pan from the heat, and with the stand mixer on full speed, gradually pour in the syrup in a thin stream, taking care that it doesn’t splatter out.
 Continue whisking the mixture for about 5-10 minutes until the bowl feels just lukewarm.

 - Gradually whisk in the butter.
 The mixture will collapse a little and may look like it’s curdled, but keep whisking until it forms a smooth, fluffy buttercream.
 Add the lemon extract to taste.

-- To decorate the cake: Spread a thin layer of buttercream over the top and sides of the cake to level and smooth the top and sides.
-Fill the piping bag with some buttercream.
+- To decorate the cake, spread a thin layer of Italian buttercream over the top and sides of the cake to level and smooth the top and sides.
+Fill a piping bag with some buttercream.
 Starting in the centre of the cake, pipe a rose swirl.

-- Pipe roses in a ring around the pale yellow ones on the top of the cake.
-Repeat again, as necessary, making each ring of roses a little darker in colour.
-If the buttercream becomes very soft, chill it in the fridge before continuing.
+- If the buttercream becomes very soft, chill it in the fridge before continuing.
 Cover cake completely with the rose swirls.
-Add 1-2 butterflies for decoration.
+Before serving add your edible butterflies then slice and enjoy!

 Sue McMahon is a former Food and Recipes Writer at GoodTo and Cooking Editor at Woman's Weekly.
 Her primary passion is cakes and Sue regularly travels the world teaching cake decorating.
 Her biggest achievement to date was winning the Prix d’honneur at La Salon Culinaire International de Londres beating over 1,200 other entries.